AqwamCreates/DataPredict/docs/API/Models/QLearningNeuralNetwork.md

 * maxNumberOfEpisodes: Controls how well the model learns the best actions for maximizing rewards in an environment.

-* epsilon: The higher the value, more likely it focuses on exploration over exploitation.
+* epsilon: The higher the value, the more likely it focuses on exploration over exploitation.

 * epsilonDecayFactor: Controls how fast the model goes from exploring to exploiting as it learns.